vlang/vinix/README.md

 make all         # Make filesystem and ISO.
 ```

 This will build a minimal distro image.
-The `make distro-full` option
+The `make distro-full` target
-is avaliable to build the full distro; this step will take a while.
+is also avaliable to build the full distro; this step will take a while.

 ### To test